castorini/anserini/docs/regressions-msmarco-doc-segmented.md

 ```
 target/appassembler/bin/IndexCollection \
   -collection JsonCollection \
-  -input /path/to/msmarco-doc-per-passage \
+  -input /path/to/msmarco-doc-segmented \
-  -index indexes/lucene-index.msmarco-doc-per-passage \
+  -index indexes/lucene-index.msmarco-doc-segmented/ \
   -generator DefaultLuceneDocumentGenerator \
-  -threads 1 -storePositions -storeDocvectors -storeRaw \
+  -threads 16 -storePositions -storeDocvectors -storeRaw \
-  >& logs/log.msmarco-doc-per-passage &
+  >& logs/log.msmarco-doc-segmented &
 ```

-The directory `/path/to/msmarco-doc-per-passage/` should be a directory containing the segmented paragraph collection; see [this link](https://github.com/castorini/docTTTTTquery#reproducing-ms-marco-document-ranking-results-with-anserini) for how to prepare this collection.
+The directory `/path/to/msmarco-doc-segmented/` should be a directory containing the segmented corpus in Anserini's jsonl format.
+See [this page](experiments-msmarco-doc-doc2query-details.md) for how to prepare the corpus.

 For additional details, see explanation of [common indexing options](common-indexing-options.md).